lmarzen/blog/content/blog/spin-reducing-state-space.md

 od
 ```

 Manually creating these `if` statements may not be scalable.
-Unfortunately, as far as I am aware, promela does not provide a simple abstraction for creating `if` statements like I have shown above based on a range known at compile-time.
+Unfortunately, as far as I am aware, Promela does not provide a simple abstraction for creating `if` statements like I have shown above based on a range known at compile-time.
 Generating the if statement with a pre-processor macro may be feasible using some tricks, but it is both very non-trivial and messy.
 If you need a more scalable solution, then I would recommend creating a script to pre-process the Promela file to generate the `if` statements.
 To this end, I have created a Python script and used a Makefile to handle my build process.  <https://github.com/lmarzen/mesi-verif/tree/main/model>

 This technique only works when the upper and lower bounds are known at compile time.